exi66/traefik-cloudflare-forwarded-headers/README.md

-# Get Real Visitor IP Address (Restoring Visitor IPs) with Traefik and CloudFlare
+# Get the forwarded headers information with Traefik and CloudFlare
-This project aims to modify your traefik configuration to let you get the real ip address of your visitors for your web applications that behind of Cloudflare's reverse proxy network.
+This project aims to modify your traefik configuration to let you get the the forwarded headers information (X-Forwarded-*). of your visitors for your web applications that behind of Cloudflare's reverse proxy network.
 Bash script can be scheduled to create an automated up-to-date Cloudflare ip list file.

-To provide the client (visitor) IP address for every request to the origin, Cloudflare adds the "CF-Connecting-IP" header.
-We will catch the header and get the real ip address of the visitor.

 ## Traefik Configuration
-With a small configuration modification we can integrate replacing the real ip address of the visitor instead of getting CloudFlare's load balancers' ip addresses.

-The bash script may run manually or can be scheduled to refresh the ip list of CloudFlare automatically.
+The bash script may run manually or can be scheduled to refresh the ip list of CloudFlare automatically intro [Forwarded Headers](https://doc.traefik.io/traefik/routing/entrypoints/#forwarded-headers) in yml config.

 This example uses a Traefik instance at [Dokploy](https://github.com/Dokploy/dokploy)
 ```sh